egeromin/egeromin.github.io/blog/draft-post-2/index.md

   action at a given state given our current strategy.
 We want to learn the value function `\(q_{\pi}: A \times S \to \mathbb{R}\)`, a function from state-action pairs to real numbers.
 The subscript `\(\pi\)` indicates the fact that this function depends on our current policy.
+This is also known as the *prediction* problem, because we are predicting the values.
 - *policy iteration*, which is about updating our policy based on our value estimates.
 We update our policy to choose at each stage the best action given our current value estimate.
+This is also known as the *control* problem.

 Finding an ideal policy is an iterative process, which involves repeating these steps over and over again.
 We start with a random policy and calculate the